ecki/pgjdbc/docs/content/documentation/datasource.md

 ## Application Servers ConnectionPoolDataSource

-PostgreSQL® includes one implementation of `ConnectionPoolDataSource` named `org.postgresql.ds.PGConnectionPoolDataSource` .
+PostgreSQL® includes one implementation of `ConnectionPoolDataSource` named `org.postgresql.ds.PGConnectionPoolDataSource`.

+There is also an implementation of the `javax.sql.XADatasource` named `org.postgresql.xa.PGXADataSource` used in some application server environments for distributed transactions.
+The transaction manager of the application server will use the `javax.transaction.xa.XAResource` interface of the connection objects to control the transactions.

 JDBC requires that a `ConnectionPoolDataSource` be configured via JavaBean properties, shown in [Table 11.1, “`ConnectionPoolDataSource` Configuration Properties”](/documentation/datasource/#table111-connectionpooldatasource-configuration-properties), so there are get and set methods for each of these properties.

 ##### Table 11.1.  `ConnectionPoolDataSource` Configuration Properties